r-nmt000/SimpleTabGrouping/README.md

 ========

 1. click popup icon and create new group.
-2. delete tabs which you want to save using shortcut key(defalut is alt + w). deleted tabs are saved in the group you made.(*)
+2. close tabs which you want to save using shortcut key(defalut is alt + w). closed tabs are saved in the group you made.(*)
 3. click group name and release all tabs in the group.
 4. repeat 1 to 3 and have a wonderful chrome life!